Meth Addiction Treatment Center

 Illegally produced methamphetamine is also longer lasting and inevitably leads to harmful effects on the central nervous system.
 This makes methamphetamine a drug with a high potential for addiction and potential overdose.
 Methamphetamine can be introduced to the body in various ways, including smoking, swallowing, snorting, or mixed with liquids and injected intravenously.
 Upon entering the body, methamphetamine works within the brain to increase activity in specific areas.
 When methamphetamine is used, specific functions in the body occur at a faster rate.
 These include vital life-sustaining functions such as blood pressure, respiration, body temperature, and heart rate.

-We provide evidence-based treatment for addiction at our drug rehab center in KY.
+We provide evidence-based treatment at our drug & alcohol rehab center in Kentucky.

 Signs & Symptoms of a Meth Addiction

 Long-term methamphetamine use leads to physical and psychological impacts on the body.
 The first and most commonly noted symptom of methamphetamine abuse is a loss of interest in things that were once important.
 Things such as employment, family, and hobbies all fall out of importance in favor of seeking and using methamphetamines.
 Someone who struggles with methamphetamine addiction will exhibit various physical, behavioral, and emotional symptoms.
 Because addiction is a disease that affects everyone differently, some signs and symptoms may be more apparent than others.
 However, the most common generally include: